Akureyri Thermal Pool

 The garden is one of the northernmost botanical gardens in the world and is equally popular with locals and visitors.
-The public park was opened in 1912 and the botanical section in 1957.
-Currently, there are about 6,600 foreign species and over 400 native species, which makes the Botanical Garden an excellent choice for those wishing for a break from the daily stress.
+The public park was opened in 1912, and the botanical section in 1957.
+There are about 6,600 foreign species and over 400 native species, making the Botanical Garden an excellent choice for those wishing for a break from day-to-day stress.

-Akureyri has been home to many a respected poet and author in Iceland.
-Some of the more celebrated ones have earned the honour of having their homes preserved as a museum.
-They are Jón Sveinsson, better known as Nonni, author of autobiographical children’s books and Davíð Stefánsson, one of the most popular poets of the 20th century.
-Even if you’re not familiar with their work, their homes are still worth the visit for their historical value.
+Akureyri has been home to many a respected poet and author.
+Two of the more celebrated ones have earned the honour of having their homes preserved as museums.
+They are Jón Sveinsson, an author of autobiographical children’s books better known as Nonni; and Davíð Stefánsson, one of the most famous poets of the 20th century.
+Even if you’re not familiar with their work, their homes are still worth visiting for their historical value.

 The Museum Church

-The biggest artefact in the collection of Akureyri Museum is the black-tarred church that stands on the hillside below the museum.
-The church was moved there from Svalbarð on the east side of Eyjafjörður fjord and was originally built in 1846.
-Very different from the architecturally impressive Akureyri church, this simple wooden church, with a lone white cross indicating that it is a house of worship, is a great example of churches built in the countryside in the 19th century.
+The largest artefact in the collection of the Akureyri Museum is the black-tarred church that stands in the museum garden.
+Initially built in 1846, the church was moved from Svalbarð on the opposite side of Eyjafjörður fjord.
+Unlike the architecturally impressive Akureyri church, this simple wooden church with a lone white cross indicating that it is a house of worship is an excellent example of a rural 19th-century church.

 Akureyri Art Museum & the Art Street

 The street leading down from Akureyri church is colloquially known as Listagilið (Art Street) in Akureyri.
 It’s home to several artist workshops and studios and the impressive Akureyri Art Museum.

 The buildings that line the street used to house factories and industrial operations but have since been taken over by local artists and Akureyri Art Museum.
 Their work continues to enrich the vibrant cultural scene of Akureyri.